Traffic Safety Unit

 (909) 798-7610 • FAX (909) 798-7639

 Sgt.
-Jeremy Floyd, Supervisor
+Ken Wright, Supervisor

 The Redlands Police Department Traffic Safety Unit is a vital part of providing the citizens of Redlands with safe, confidence inspiring driving conditions.
 Our goal is to reduce collisions through high quality collision investigations, accurate data collection, apprehension of violators and education of the motoring public with regard to the causes of collisions.